Film Spoilers and

 A Desert Area Near Baker, California was the Site of Alien Abductions to "Paradise" Conducted by the Cowboy; Travelers (including Ruthie) in Blue Sweat-suits Were Taken Away to Another World to Be Transformed and Begin Anew

 Writer/director Stephen Anderson's independent science-fiction film (also a dark comedy resembling The Coen Brothers' The Big Lebowski and David Lynch's works) was a quirky character study with an enigmatic plot.
+The tagline described its unusual nature: "Cowboys.
+Aliens.
+Blue suitcases and bowling balls.
+Strange things are happening out in the middle of nowhere."
 It was a straight-to-video release, completely bypassing theatres.

 It told about a struggling, unemployed LA actor, stage-named John Person (Jon Favreau) eager for auditions.
 He was almost $28,000 in credit card debt, and living across the hall from geeky Grace (Joey Lauren Adams) at Hollywood's landmark Alto Nido Apartments.
-He received an unusual offer from his strange, neck-braced next-door neighbor Neely (Bud Cort), who told him that his life that had became "empty, your existence futile."
-After being told intimate details about his masturbation techniques, Person was persuaded to accept a "simple courier job" - to deliver a large, locked blue suitcase to a truck stop in Baker, California to an elusive person named "Cowboy" (Sean Bean), identified by a long black duster and black Stetson.
-He finally agreed when the $25,000 offer was negotiated upward to cover his debt.
+He received an unusual offer from his strange, neck-braced next-door neighbor Neely (Bud Cort), a possible conspiracy theory nut-job.
+Neely told John that his life that had became "empty, your existence futile."
+After being told intimate details about his masturbation techniques by Neely, Person was persuaded to accept a "simple courier job" - to deliver a large, locked blue suitcase to a truck stop in Baker, California to an elusive person named "Cowboy" (Sean Bean), identified by a long black duster and black Stetson.
+He finally agreed when the $25,000 offer was negotiated upward to $28,000 to cover his debt.

 Strange occurrences focused on a dry lake bed named Devil's Crest, located outside of town - associated with conspiracy theories, and UFO and alien sightings.
-Blue-collar trucker Dan (Brent Briscoe) showed off an "alien claw hand" and believed aliens were harvesting human sperm and eggs from neck incisions to start a "master race."
-Ruthie described how Devil's Crest was a "jump station for UFOs - it's where they come to abduct travelers and leave others behind.
-It's kind of like an interplanetary truck-stop.
-A gateway, cross-over."
-Ruthie had been adopted at two years of age, when found by Stella wandering around Devil's Crest.
+Blue-collar trucker Dan (Brent Briscoe) showed John an "alien claw hand" in a diner, and believed aliens were harvesting human sperm and eggs from neck incisions to start a "master race."
+Ruthie described how Devil's Crest was a pickup spot used by aliens:

-John was told that Neely was shot and then beheaded (John thought his decapitated head was in a blue bowling bag delivered to him, but it only contained size 11 bowling shoes), and he was considered a prime suspect by menacing and probing FBI agent Banks (Kelsey Grammer).
-It was mentioned that there had been mysterious disappearances of over 75 individuals in the area within the last six years, including three strippers from Vegas.
+John was told (when Grace phoned) that Neely was shot and then beheaded.
+John began to think that Neely's decapitated head was in a blue bowling bag delivered to him (but it only contained size 11 bowling shoes).
+But he was considered a prime suspect by menacing and probing FBI agent Banks (Kelsey Grammer), and also suspected of being involved in the mysterious disappearances of over 75 individuals in the area within the last six years, including three strippers from Vegas.
 Banks wrongly theorized that all the missing abductees were the "victims of, say, a single diabolical serial killer."

 John's life was also transformed or renewed - the film ended with agent Banks (also with a neck bandage) declaring the Neely case closed and John presumed innocent, and hypothesizing that Ruthie (just a few weeks shy "of legal age") ran off with Randy.
-John paid off his debts, found work in a supporting role, and went bowling (wearing size 11 shoes on lane # 11; after two strikes in a row in the 10th frame, he had the opportunity to "get one more chance - make it count" before a new game) with new-found girlfriend Grace - and his eyes turned from brown to blue.
+John paid off his debts, found work in a supporting role, and went bowling (he was wearing size 11 shoes on lane # 11, and was on a date with new-found girlfriend Grace).
+After two strikes in a row in the 10th frame, he had the opportunity to "get one more chance - make it count" before a new game - and his eyes turned from brown to blue.
 His final roll with a blue bowling ball was across the desert, as a new flare was spotted in the distance.

 Marlowe Pinned The Murder of Regan (Killed by Carmen) On Blackmailer Mars, Who Was Murdered by His Own Men

-Hard-boiled detective Philip Marlowe (Humphrey Bogart) correctly laid out his suspicions to gambler Eddie Mars (John Ridgely) that unstable, nymphomaniac Carmen Sternwood (Martha Vickers) had killed her father General Sternwood's (Charles Waldron) missing companion Regan, out of jealousy over an imaginary relationship between Regan and Mrs. Mona Mars (Peggy Knudsen).
+Marlowe correctly laid out his suspicions to gambler Eddie Mars (John Ridgely) that unstable, nymphomaniac Carmen Sternwood (Martha Vickers) had killed the missing Regan, out of jealousy over an imaginary relationship that he was having with Eddie Mars' wife Mona.

 Carmen's loyal sister Vivian (Lauren Bacall) chose to turn to her gambling acquaintance Mars to have him help cover up the matter and "protect" her sister Carmen from guilt - and to prevent her sick father from any further suffering.
 With Mars' cold-blooded hired killer Canino (Bob Steele), Regan's body was hidden and the deception was set up.